top of page

 • What problem does the project solve?

-• Is there evidence of product-market fit, such as consistent growth and integrations?
+• Is there evidence of product-market fit (growth, integrations, retention)?

 Before investing, verify:

-• Audit reports — who performed them and how recent they are.
+• Audit reports (who performed them and how recent)

-• Admin key controls — ideally timelocked or multisig.
+• Admin key controls (multisig or timelocks preferred)

-Projects with no audits or centralized control mechanisms carry significant risk.
+Projects without audits or with centralized control carry elevated risk.

-• How the token captures value (fees, burns, staking, governance, collateral).
+• How the token captures value (fees, burns, staking, governance)

-• Whether the FDV is reasonable compared to competitors.
+• Whether FDV is reasonable relative to competitors

-Avoid projects with high FDV and very low float; they often collapse once unlocks begin.
+Avoid projects with high FDV and very low float—they often struggle once unlocks begin.

 • Total value locked (TVL)